 This module introduces students to the process of developing qualitative and quantitative research skills in the arts industry, particularly in arts audience development.
-Through lessons and tutorials, students will learn and understand roles of art professionals, researchers and cultural policy makers both in visual and performing arts organisations.
-Students will also gain awareness in developing a general understanding in research development and statistics interpretation.
+Through lessons and tutorials, students will learn and understand roles of art professionals, researchers and cultural policy makers, both in visual and performing arts organisations.
+Students will also develop a general understanding of research development and statistics interpretation.

 The module examines the crucial role of professional management for various types of artists and entertainers.
 Focusing on the roles of personal manager, talent agent, road manager, and company manager, students will learn the art of guiding the professional career of artistes, developing contacts within the arts industry, marketing and promoting artistes for overseas exposure, identifying clients and projects for the artistes, and negotiating deals.

 This module aims to examine why and how the state intervenes in the production and consumption of art.
 It elaborates on the history of arts policy in Singapore, from the founding of the nation in 1965 to the present, and discusses how it has affected artists, cultural institutions and citizens.
 The formulation of arts policies pertaining to funding, censorship and the building of facilities will be critically discussed.
 While the module focuses on arts policy in Singapore, it will also make references to other countries such as the United Kingdom, Australia and the United States to encourage a comparative approach.
 Special emphasis will be placed on the importance of a good knowledge of arts policy for arts entrepreneurs, managers and administrators.